Our gallery captures photos and video from past events. We are grateful to our guest speakers and event participants for taking part in Telling War.

 Telling War Anthology 2017-2019

-The Telling War Anthology is a collection of work created in conjuction with the NEH Dialogues on the Experience of War Funded Telling War initiative in Spokane, WA.
+The Telling War Anthology is a collection of work created in conjunction with the NEH Dialogues on the Experience of War Funded Telling War initiative in Spokane, WA.

 Plager Collection Vietnam War Materials